webpages/webpages/README.md

 Hello dear web developer!

-I like the idea to use JavaScript on both `front-end` and `back-end`.
+I like the idea to use JavaScript on both sides - `front-end` and `back-end`.
 Yes, we can use `node.js` and frameworks like `backbone.js` and `express.js`.
-But JS syntax isn't what I like, especially with spagetti-style callbacks chain.
+But JS syntax isn't what I like, especially spagetti-style with callbacks chain.

 It's why appear this idea - create web framework that uses only `JavaScript`.
-But also I described new syntax that can help to write more beautiful and understanble code.
+But also I described a new syntax that can help to write more beautiful and understanble code. *(We continue discussing syntax)*

 New syntax